borenstein-lab/MIMOSA2shiny/docs/index.md

 ### Integrative, metabolic model-based analysis of microbiome and metabolomics data

 MIMOSA2 relates variation in microbiome composition to paired metabolite measurements, using information from reference databases on the metabolic capabilities of microbial taxa.
-MIMOSA2 identifies microbial features that may underlie differences in of microbial metabolite concentrations between similar communities.
+MIMOSA2 identifies microbial features that may underlie differences in microbial metabolite concentrations between similar communities.
 It answers questions such as:

 - Do the metabolites in a dataset appear to vary depending on microbiome composition?
 Which ones?
 - Can differences in microbiome metabolic capabilities explain metabolite variation?